sackh/sackh.github.io/resume.md

       *[HERE Location Services]((https://pypi.org/project/here-location-services/))*: A python client to access HERE location services.
       *[xyzspaces](https://pypi.org/project/xyzspaces/)*: A python client for HERE Data Hub.
 Here Data Hub is a cloud-based real-time geospatial data management solution.

-    * Apart from open-source libraries I also work on the development of [HERE Data SDK for Python](https://developer.here.com/documentation/sdk-python-v2/dev_guide/index. html) which makes using HERE Platform easy for developers and data scientists and Machine Learning  Engineers.
+    * Apart from open-source libraries I also work on the development of [HERE Data SDK for Python](https://developer.here.com/documentation/sdk-python-v2/dev_guide/index.html) which makes using HERE Platform easy for developers, data scientists, and Machine Learning  Engineers.

+    * I have built web applications using FastAPI web framework in python and AWS infrastructure such as AWS Lambda, APIGateway, CloudFormation, ECR.

     * I prepare use cases and demos for the customers showcasing our python libraries and location data from the HERE Platform.

-    One of my demos on Machine learning use-cases was later presented at the ML conference [Predicting Road Accident Risk Using Geospatial Data and
-    Machine Learning (Demo Paper)](https://assets.amazon.science/0a/24/b8916d8c46b58a7a80bd520e87d6/predicting-road-accident-risk-using-geospatial-data-and-machine-learning-demo-paper.pdf)
+    * Technology stack: Python, FastAPI, JavaScript, PostgreSQL, AWS, Docker, Linux, Git.

 * **Senior Software Engineer - [Morgan Stanley](https://www.morganstanley.com/), Sep 2018 - Nov 2019**

    * I was part of the development team for the Prime brokerage application called short sale approvals.
-   * The technology stack used is Python, Flask, Pandas, Sybase, Linux.
    * This application allows users to approve short sell of particular Security based on market rules and availability of security in the firm's inventory.
 I have also developed various tools using python for this application.
+   * Technology stack: Python, Flask, Pandas, Sybase, Linux, Git

 * **Senior Software Engineer - [Bank of America](https://www.bankofamerica.com/), Jan 2016 - Sep 2018**